oisindoherty/nl2bash/README.md

 Note: you will be prompted to stop the scraping/verifying (press enter for these).

 The training step is very long; uncomment the line in the last section to run training.

+# Reproducing results from previous state (all.cm and all.nl)
+As the scraper and TesterUI both have components that are hard to reproduce (scraping and user input), the best way to reproduce results is using the output of the TesterUI, the all.cm/.nl files.
+To do this, place them in the tellina/tellina_learning_module/data folder and follow the instructions in the README of tellina/tellina_learning_module.